sinjinablueshirt/61040-portfolio/assignments/assignment2/concepts.md

 2. Additionally, the inclusion of the "music" and "comment" tags amongst the syncs are a way for us to differentiate, within the TagSearch concept, between what tagged objects are music and what tagged objects are comments.

-3. I think I may have added some unnecessary syncs because I'm not too sure on what to do with observer type operations :(

 [back to table of contents](/assignments/assignment2/contents.md)